sudohainguyen/sudohainguyen.github.io/_posts/2024-01-05-why-was-dbt-invented.md

 ## Key Features of DBT: Why It Stands Out

 So, what makes DBT so special?
-Here are some of its standout features:
+Here are some of its standout features that I am impressed the most with:

 - **SQL-Based Transformations**: DBT lets you write transformations in SQL, which means data analysts can jump right in without needing to learn a new language such as Python or Spark.
 It's like giving a carpenter a shiny new hammer—they already know how to use it, and now they can build even better things.